-The first episode of Dr Misterio on Canal 9 was El Experimento de Sontaran, on Wednesday, 13 February 1980, at 4.00pm.
+The first scheduled episode of Dr Misterio was El Experimento de Sontaran, on Wednesday, 13 February 1980, at 4.00pm on Canal 9.

-The second episode of that serial screened the following week.
+The second episode of that serial was to screen the following week.
 However, it is not until Saturday, 8 March 1980, that a billing for Dr Misterio appears again.
-But oddly the listing is under programming for Canal 7; and the billed episode is part two of The Sontaran Experiment again!
+But oddly the listing is under programming for the rival station Canal 7, and the billed episode is part two of The Sontaran Experiment again!

-There is an added description "Reemplaza a Magico-Magico"', which translates as "Replaces "Magico Magico", the programme that usually occupied that Saturday 6.00pm slot.
-It's therefore highly likely that part one of that serial screened the previous week – on 1 March – as an unscheduled replacement for that week's advertised "Magico Magicio" (hence why there is no billing for "Dr Misterio" on 1 March).
+There is an added description "Reemplaza a Magico-Magico"', which translates as "Replaces "Magico-Magico", the programme that usually occupied that Saturday 6.00pm slot.
+It's therefore highly likely that part one of that serial screened the previous week – on 1 March – as an unscheduled replacement for that week's advertised "Magico-Magico" (hence why there is no billing for "Dr Misterio" on 1 March).

-Regular listings for Doctor Misterio return to Canal 9 from Wednesday, 2 April 1980, with The Seeds of Doom part three (the previous Wednesday billing did not give a title, and the one before that was missing), and episodes continue without interruption every Wednesday until 19 November 1980.
+Whichever if any of the above happened, regular weekly Wednesday listings for Doctor Misterio on Canal 9 appear from 19 March; the 2 April 1980 listing names The Seeds of Doom part three (the previous Wednesday billing did not give a title, and the one before that was missing), and episodes continue in that timeslot every Wednesday without interruption until 19 November 1980.